krisbanas/krisbanas.github.io/_posts/2023-03-30-succulents.md

 ---
 layout: post
-title: "Succulents and their adaptations"
+title: "Succulents and their Adaptations"
 categories: plants
 ---